Top Tips for Dealing with Garden Waste

 - You could also try applying thinly on the lawn as a fertiliser.
 Working in patches, aim to gradually feed the desired area around once a month.

 A good search online will bring up many more ideas for managing your garden sustainably but if you know of any other clever ways to make use of garden waste please email them to us here (and please send instructions, your pictures or even videos!)
-We will add a selection of the best ideas to this page so keep checking over the coming weeks!
+We will add a selection of the best ideas to this page so keep checking back for further Top Tips!